-• This is a very hearty chili and is a satisfying meal with or without cornbread!
+• This is a very hearty chili recipe that makes a satisfying meal with or without cornbread!

 Recipe ingredients